 - This app allows you to register a maximum of four YubiKeys per account.

 - You cannot register the same YubiKey to more than one account on the same system.

 - You may notice that the YubiKey NEO is slower than the YubiKey 4.
 When you use a YubiKey NEO to unlock your system, we recommend you swipe the screen or press any key (rather than tapping the YubiKey).

 - We recommend using this app only on single-user Windows systems; this app does not support multiple users.

 - Yubico Authenticator with password set.
 Your YubiKey will not work for unlocking your system if you use Yubico Authenticator and have a password set.
-You can, however, register a YubiKey if Yubico Authenticator is open and you have already verified the password.

 - Requiring the YubiKey.
 There is currently no way to require the YubiKey to unlock your system — you can always access your account using your PIN or password.
 These are limitations of the Companion Device Framework.